-I run into this all the time when programming (and everywhere in life, if I'm being honest).
-There are so many times when I try to do something, when I pour extra hours of effort into a thing, and I can just feel how close all the pieces are to falling into place.
-But then I realize I'm going in circles, spending more time than I meant to, and a solution, whatever it might be, has escaped me at the moment.
+Sometimes, when I try to code something, pouring extra hours of effort into it, I can just feel how close all the pieces are to falling into place.
+Then I realize I'm going in circles, spending more time than I meant to, and a solution, whatever it might be, has escaped me at the moment.
 Git checkout, try again later.
-Sometimes a lot later.

 The trick now is to hang on to that memory, to get me through the next thing that doesn't work out so well.
-Because there will be one - there always is.
-Welcome to software development.
 I used to think there were things that were beyond my ability to understand, things that I just couldn't figure out.
 Now I realize there are things that take me a short time to understand, and things that take a long time.
-Maybe a really long time, if I have to invest in learning new concepts just to get off the ground.
+Maybe more time than I have right now.

-Even when I do hit a wall and abandon the attempt though, it's seldom a waste.
-It still casts light on things that were dark and brings with it a certain understanding that'll apply to other types of problems too.
-And even when things don't work out as planned, at least I've learned one more way to not fix it.
+Even when I do call it quits and abandon the attempt, it's seldom a waste.
+It casts light on things that were dark and brings with it a certain understanding that'll apply to other types of problems too.
+And to paraphrase Thomas Edison, I've learned one way not to fix it.
 Life goes on; next time will be better.